AAAipa/dataset_unfastening/README.md

 # dataset_unscrewing

-## Introduction

-This repo contains the data set, which has been used for the CCN-based detection of rounded screw drives.
+This repo contains the data set, which has been used in the technical paper [Machine learning based screw drive state detection for unfastening screw connections](https://doi.org/10.1016/j.jmsy.2022.07.013) published in Journal of Manufacturing Systems, Volume 65, October 2022.

 ## Dataset Structure